theneva/dissertation/src/test-project.md

 ### Communication

-TODO: Does this belong in the "background" chapter? tl;dr it doesn't matter what you use, I went with REST.
+TODO: Does this belong in the "background" chapter? tl;dr: It doesn't matter what you use, this project used REST because of modernism and performance with JavaScript.

 All services are committed to the popular REpresentational State Transfer (REST) architectural style.
 The services aim to meet the requirements for level 2 (3 being the highest) compliance with the Richardson Maturity Model^[The Richardson Maturity model is a pyramid of technical requirements for REST split into three levels, each denoting a higher level of compliance with the REST paradigm.
 TODO: briefly explain the levels?
 The well-known Martin Fowler has written an article available on http://martinfowler.com/articles/richardsonMaturityModel.html for more details.].
 The specific style for communication (for example Remote Procedure Calls (SOAP over HTTP and RPC over TCP) being common alternatives) is not important for the actual deployment process, but instead a question of how the teams wish to expose their data.